 Unity shipped improved prefab workflow as of 2018.3 where you could nest, make variants, and edit in isolated environment.
 It is awesome.
 After using it I think I cannot go back to the old, “no more than 1 layer !!”, stupid prefab anymore.
 Megacity demo is impossible without this new prefabs, and here I am not surprised why previously there are so few large scale games made by Unity.

-You know how that sounds very stupid, and that’s true when I said Unity just been able to do this stuff to my brother that has no idea about Unity but is an architect, and he replied “lol that sounds like a feature that should be there in the first place”.
+You see how that sounds very stupid, and that’s true when I said Unity just been able to do this stuff to my brother that has no idea about Unity but is an architect, and he replied “lol that sounds like a feature that should be there in the first place”.
 (He used several CAD programs which could do layered object instancing, like it should be able to.)

 But in UE, the “prefab isolated view” new in Unity 2018.3, is already there.
 I guess from very early version?

 In UE you do C++ first to make a functional Blueprints, then you can connect up visual scripting and spawn Blueprints to make a game.
 In Unity as of 2018.3 you would make each prefab the similar way and compose up a prefab in the scene and connect using exposed variable slots.

 Graphs in the Blueprint became your code, plus your thing.
 In prefabs you script a code and attach to your thing.
 Unity did promoted Bolt asset in the store as a goodies for purchasing Unity, so maybe the official one is still very far off.
 And again, Bolt is no comparison for Blueprints as Bolt is a visual scripting to program logic, but Blueprints generates code.
 Unity is going all out with DOTS, and visual scripting in Unity will generate DOTS system/component code.

 Why codegen is a big deal?
 Because you can't go wrong!
 The generated code must produce an efficient C++.
 There are many places that could go wrong when Unity user writes